-Rundeck is a platform for runbook automation.
+Rundeck is a platform for workflow automation.
 It's a way of taking sensitive, technical operations that are being executed manually (e.g. "run a script to restart a service") and turning them into self-service apps that can be shared within an organization.

-Devops engineers, infrastructure engineers, and IT administrators use Rundeck to make common operations more self-service for others in their organization.
+DevOps engineers, infrastructure engineers, and IT administrators use Rundeck to make common operations more self-service for others in their organization.
 For example, let's say you're an engineer who has written a script to clear a cache, restart a service, or run a data processing job.
 If you or your team are the only people with the permissions and expertise to run that script safely, you may quickly become a bottleneck for others in the business who need that work done.

 Rundeck makes it possible to take this script and turn it into a GUI-based internal tool that you can share with others.
-Anyone with the right permissions can then trigger the script themselves, even if they don't have the expertise or access to run it on its own.
+Anyone with the right permissions can then trigger the script themselves, even if they don't have the expertise or access to run it on their own.